 One of the things that has kept the Negroni in bartenders’ arsenals for more than a century is how easy it is to riff on.
 You can switch up your base spirit for a totally different cocktail–try bourbon for a Boulevardier or mezcal for a Rosita.
 Campari too bitter?
 Try subbing Aperol instead.
-And there are enough sweet vermouths on the market that it’ll be summer before you’ve finished trying them all.
+And there are enough sweet vermouths on the market that it’ll be another season before you’ve finished trying them all.

 If you feel like getting fancy, you can infuse your Negroni with other flavors.
 Try soaking coffee or cocoa nibs in your Campari overnight for a perfect sip, maybe some rosemary in your gin, or toss a bag of your favorite tea in your cocktail while you stir.
 You can bottle up your concoction and give it as a gift, or become the life of the party when you show up with Negronis instead of wine.
 But if there’s one trick you should absolutely try to elevate any Negroni from good to great, it’s this: add a pinch of salt.

 - These 15 foods are ruining your skin (and, in some cases, your overall health)